ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

                +- Range (0, 20000000, step=1, splits=Some(8))
 ```

-At this point, Spark doesn't do any optimization, he just parses the code we wrote into a tree.
+At this point, Spark doesn't do any optimization, it just parses the code we wrote into a tree.
-Also, no check is done to find out weather the columns we specified exists or not, nothing is checked here, that's why it's called Unresolved.
+Also, no check is done to find out if the columns we specified exists or not, nothing is checked here, that's why it's called Unresolved.

 ### Resolved Logical PLan

 Once we've got the Unresolved logical Plan, Analyze Component will use the Catalog to figure out where these datasets and columns come from and types of their columns.
 Then, the Analyzer will verify and resolve that everything is okay (column names, data types, applicability of transformations, etc) by checking the metadata inside the Catalog.

-For example, if we have these 3 lines below, Analyzed will resolve the first one, while the 2nd and 3rd will be rejected, and it will throw a `AnalysisException`.
+For example, if we have these 3 lines below, Analyzer will resolve the first one, while the 2nd and 3rd will be rejected, and it will throw a `AnalysisException`.

 ```
 df.select("id") // OK Column exists in Catalog